Milos Zaric

 Education

-The focal area of research is on advancing precision pesticide application technologies, aimed at improvements in decision-making, optimizing pesticide use to enhance crop yields and minimize environmental impacts.
-Research will include but not limited to investigation of various integrated pest management strategies, employing a comprehensive method to effectively tackle challenges related to weeds, insects, and diseases in row and specialty crops.
-A critical aspect will involve evaluation of the performance and efficiency of a wide range of pesticide application technologies available worldwide and feasibility of integration into existing cropping systems.
+The focal area of research is on advancing precision pesticide application technologies, aimed at improving decision-making, optimizing pesticide use to enhance crop yields, and minimizing environmental impacts.
+Research will include, but not be limited to, investigation of various integrated pest management strategies, employing a comprehensive method to effectively tackle challenges related to weeds, insects, and diseases in row and specialty crops.
+A critical aspect will involve evaluation of the performance and efficiency of a wide range of pesticide application technologies available worldwide and the feasibility of integration into existing cropping systems.

 Extension interests

-The extension interests will focus on enhancing agricultural practices through the education of producers in emerging pest management technologies, emphasizing the use of advanced methods to improve the resilience and sustainability of cropping systems.
+The extension interests will focus on enhancing agricultural practices working along with producers in broadening understanding of emerging pest management technologies, emphasizing the use of advanced methods to improve the resilience and sustainability of cropping systems.
 This involves organizing various educational activities such as workshops and seminars.
-Additionally, there is a strong commitment to developing additional educational content on safe and effective pesticide use, alongside active engagement with diverse stakeholders including farmers, government agencies, and the pesticide industry, to understand their needs and assess the impact of these programs.
+Additionally, there is a strong commitment to developing additional educational content on safe and effective pesticide use, alongside active engagement with diverse stakeholders, including farmers, government agencies, and the pesticide industry, to understand their needs and assess the impact of these programs.

 Publications